-- a.
-G-33, (OPCON) Combat Training Company (CTC). - (1) Provides general supervision, control, and coordination of all cadre-operated BRM/HG ranges and training areas on FLW. - (2) Coordinates with DPTMS and the DPW Environmental Division to ensure the protection of training resources, compliance with FLW Environmental Permit(s), Environmental Awareness (protection of natural and cultural resources in compliance with environmental laws and regulations), execution of the Vegetation Fire Management Program, and all other natural resources field operations, and actively support the Integrated Training Area Management (ITAM) program. - b.
-Range Operations. - (1) Reports any serious incidents to the Garrison Commander, DPTMS, MSO, and Directorate of Emergency Services, as appropriate. - (2) Provides the command and control and overall responsibility for the safe operation and conduct of all ranges and training areas.
+a.
+G-33, (OPCON) Combat Training Company (CTC).

+(1) Provides general supervision, control, and coordination of all cadre-operated basic rifle marksmanship (BRM)/HG ranges and training areas on FLW.

+(2) Coordinates with DPTMS and the Directorate of Public Works (DPW) Environmental Division to ensure the protection of training resources, compliance with FLW Environmental Permit(s), Environmental Awareness (protection of natural and cultural resources in compliance with environmental laws and regulations), execution of the Vegetation Fire Management Program, and all other natural resources field operations, and actively support the Integrated Training Area Management (ITAM) program.

+b.
+Range Operations.

+(1) Reports any serious incidents to the Garrison Commander, DPTMS, MSO, and Directorate of Emergency Services, as appropriate.

+(2) Provides the command and control and overall responsibility for the safe operation and conduct of all ranges and training areas.